“Un café neg—… preto. Por favor. Gra—… Obrigada!”

 What?
 Was the guy from the jungle where buses come once a day?
 I mean, a forty-minute-long wait is quite a long time for a city bus… or is it me?

-Must have been me because passenger-in-waiting weren’t checking their watch or showing any sign of impatience.
+Must have been me because passengers-in-waiting weren’t checking their watch or showing any sign of impatience.

 Maybe it was the heat.